 Apparently, the advanced printing features can interfere with your printer and cause this problem, but you can disable them by doing as described above.

 8. Uncheck the print header/footer option

 - Click the Menu button in the top right corner and choose More tools > Extensions.

 - Disable all extensions on the list by clicking the switch next to each extension.

 - After disabling the extensions, restart Chrome and check if the problem is still there.

-Sometimes this issue can appear while printing documents from Google Chrome.
-If your printer runs a blank page between every printed page, it’s possible that the Print header/footer feature is causing this issue.
+Sometimes, such issues can appear while printing documents from Google Chrome.
+If your printer is printing blank pages in between, it’s possible that the Print header/footer feature is causing this issue.

 To fix the problem, simply disable this option while printing from Chrome.
 If the problem is still there, it’s possible that the problem is caused by your extensions.

 To fix this, disable all extensions and check if that solves the issue.
 If the issue doesn’t appear, enable extensions one by one until you manage to recreate the problem.

 In case the issue is still here, you might want to try resetting Chrome to the default and check if that solves the problem.